-I was happy to see the absence of DNS leaks during my Hotspot Shield review.
+I was happy to see the absence of DNS leaks during my Hotspot Shield VPN review.
 DNS leaks might vary depending on your device and connection, so I recommend testing DNS leaks for yourself using IPleak.net.

 Hotspot Shield is available for most operating systems, except Linux.
 In addition to the usual Windows and Mac clients, HSS offers native apps for Android and iOS.

 The use of the OpenVPN protocol helps when it comes to supporting other devices (such as Blackberry or Google Chromebook).

 As I mentioned above, HSS is compatible with nearly every operating system and most mobile devices.
 To get a better idea of how HSS performs on a mobile device, I gave their iOS App a quick whirl.

 I was able to easily find and download the free Hotspot Shield iOS App from the iTunes store.
 After installing, I was able to connect to the free VPN service and everything checked out (save for some questionable speeds).